Macau

 Cotai is a great place to stay for the nightlife.
 Cotai is a small strip of reclaimed land that connects the Taipa and Coloane islands.

 Coloane is the southernmost island in Macau.
 It offers lush landscapes and mountainous terrain.
-The Taipa District is located between the Macau Peninsula and Cotai and is largely a residential neighborhood At short notice, I managed to get a room at the beautifully appointed Sofitel Macau at Ponte 16 Hotel in Old Macauwhere you’ll find a whole host of heritage attractions and iconic landmarks.
+The Taipa District is located between the Macau Peninsula and Cotai and is largely a residential neighbourhood At short notice, I managed to get a room at the beautifully appointed Sofitel Macau at Ponte 16 Hotel in Old Macau where you will find a whole host of heritage attractions and iconic landmarks.

 The staff at the Sofitel throughout the stay were excellent and always keen to help.
 Not the cheapest hotel but with great food, staff, and location I think it was worth the expense considering we were arriving into the unknown given our last-minute plan to visit!